weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 The main point to take away from this is that, they are not really comparing apples with apples, and it's not only that you should consider.

-##### WHAT DID THEY NOT INCLUDE IN THEIR REPORTS - PANDEMIC OUTCOME
+## WHAT DID THEY NOT INCLUDE IN THEIR REPORTS - PANDEMIC OUTCOME

 **The fact that the basket used to determine this CPI does not include assets such as investment assets.**

 **It does not include housing prices, even though these play a large part in the cost of living conundrum.**

-I, of course, don't need to tell you about how quickly the cost of housing has been going up recently.
+There's no need to tell about how quickly the cost of housing has been going up recently.

-Then you have to consider, how much consumption patterns have changed in the wake of the pandemic.

-Think about what was purchased, and what was not.
+Then one has to consider, how much consumption patterns have changed in the wake of the pandemic and think about what was purchased, and what was not.

-In the wake of the lockdowns travel and leisure completely collapsed.
+In the wake of the lockdowns, travel and leisure completely collapsed.

 The only items, that people spent more on, were groceries and booze, both of which make sense.